fdclassics/CyberSpikeCTF2020/README.md

 The options are far fetched.
 So `vim` itself is used to execute commands in the linux terminal.
 Various commands can be executed but again there is not much progress.

-Finally its figured out that bash commands can be ran from `vim` using the `:!` prefix After that the solution is simple. `:! cat root/flag.txt`
+Finally its figured out that bash commands can be ran from `vim` using the `:!` prefix.

+After that the solution is simple. `:! cat root/flag.txt`